ArashSr/addtester/README.md

 ## How It Works

 1. **Authentication**:
-   - The app requires a password (default: "ams505") to access the testing tools
+   - The app requires a password to access the testing tools (a strong password with mixed characters)
    - Authentication status is stored in localStorage for persistent sessions

 2. **Testing Process**: